 Prostate cancer

 Our depth of understanding of the role of AC in tumour proliferation and resistance to treatment is greatest in relation to prostate cancer.
-Importantly, the study from Mahdy et al34 has convincingly demonstrated that downregulation of the corresponding gene for AC with siRNA in a prostate cancer cell line confers radio-sensitivity.
+Importantly, the study from Mahdy et al.34 has convincingly demonstrated that downregulation of the corresponding gene for AC with siRNA in a prostate cancer cell line confers radio-sensitivity.
 This in vitro study in PPC-1 cells assessed radiation response by clonogenic and cytotoxic assays, demonstrating that upregulation of acid ceramidase decreased sensitivity to radiation and created cross-resistance to chemotherapy, with the small molecule acid ceramidase inhibitor LCL385 also sufficient to sensitize PPC-1 cells to radiation.

 In addition, the cell line is observed to preferentially upregulate AC in response to irradiation, with over-expression of AC in clones that survived a course of irradiation and that were further associated with increased radio-resistance and proliferation35.
 This was validated with immunohistochemical (IHC) analysis of human prostate cancer tissues, where higher levels of AC were observed after radiotherapy failure than in irradiation-naïve cancer, intra-epithelial neoplasia or benign tissue.
 In addition to AC inhibition in an animal xenograft model producing radio-sensitisation, it also prevented relapse.